-We expect registered firms to have written policies and procedures that address:
+We expect registered firms to have written policies and procedures in respect of TCPs.
+These policies and procedures should address:

-- how to collect and document TCP information and keep this information up-to-date, - how to obtain the written consent of the client to contact the TCP, and document any restrictions on contacting the TCP and what type of information can be shared, and - how to document discussions with a client's TCP.
+- how to collect and document TCP information and keep this information up-to-date, - how to obtain the written consent of a client to contact their TCP, and document any restrictions on contacting the TCP and what type of information can be shared, - the specific circumstances in which a registrant may wish to contact a TCP, - how to document discussions with a TCP, and - circumstances where a decision to contact a TCP must be escalated for review (for example, to the CCO or to authorized and qualified supervisory, compliance or legal staff), and how to document this review.